astrotars/stream-flutter-encrypted-chat/README.md

 }
 ```

-Using Virgil's `EThree` we look up the user we're chatting with's public key and use it to encryp the text.
+Using Virgil's `EThree` we look up the other user's public key and use it to encrypt the text.
 We pass the result back to Flutter.

 The same thing happens in Swift: